asjosik1991/lattice-symmetries/python/tutorial.md

 ```

 Since the lattice is simple, we can construct the symmetries by hand and use one-dimensional representation of the whole symmetry group.
+It is worth noting that it is only possible, because we choose the proper sector for parity and translations permutations, which don't commute.
 ```pycon
 # Constructing symmetries
 sites = np.arange(number_spins)